Common name: Native Cranberry

 Fruit globose to oblong, 4.9–6 mm long.

-Flowering: throughout year.
-Often grows in disturbed sites on ridges and slopes in dry sclerophyll forest, over sandstone, shales or basalt; south from Newcastle to Mt Bingar near Griffith.
+Distribution and occurrence: Often grows in disturbed sites on ridges and slopes in dry sclerophyll forest, over sandstone, shales or basalt; south from Newcastle to Mt Bingar near Griffith.

 NSW subdivisions: NC, CC, SC, CT, ST, NWS, CWS, SWS, SWP